Communication Skills ElectiveTo complete the Communications Skills Elective, one of the following courses or options must be chosen:

 Any COE elective, CS elective (intended for Engineering majors), EE elective, or any other School of Engineering or basic science or mathematics course (except ENGR 1010 Communications Skills for Engineers) which has not been used to fulfill another requirement, or does not substantially duplicate other required course material, can be used to fulfill this requirement.

 Example courses that are acceptable include (but are not limited to): ENGR 0022 - Materials Structure and Properties IE 1040 - Engineering Economic Analysis PHYS 0479 - Principles of Modern Physics CHEM 0250 - Introduction to Analytical Chemistry BIOSC 0150 - Foundations in Biology I MATH 0240 - Analytical Geometry and Calculus 3 Enrollment in any of these courses is, of course, constrained by the space and prerequisite limitations of the host department.

 Any course that is NOT of a similar nature to, or lower level than, a required or previously taken course can be used to fulfill this requirement.
 Three credits of Physical Education, or three credits of Band, ROTC, or Chorus may also be used as an open elective.
 Three credits of CO-OP may also be used to fulfill the Open elective.

-Design courses include: COE 1896 - Senior Design Project ENGR 1050 - Product Realization Special Projects (requires special permission - contact the COE Program Administrator)
+Design courses include: ECE 1896 - Senior Design Project ENGR 1050 - Product Realization Special Projects (requires special permission - contact the COE Program Administrator)